Quisqueyan/learning-journal/github.md

-github.md
 # GitHub
-is a colaboration tool that keeps all of your files in one repository than has several advantages.
+is a collaboration tool that keeps all of your files in one repository than has several advantages.
 1. it is a repository.
-2. Keeps a history of changes.
 3. Allows multiple developers to work on the same code
 4. great back up feature.